 Children possess full personhood, just as adults do, and thus deserve to be treated in a way that protects their personal dignity.
 At the same time, compassionate, empathic parents are responsible for disciplining their children.
 Is this a contradiction in duties?
 Gentle discipline might seem like an oxymoron to us if we view discipline in punitive terms.
-But for attachment parents, discipline is grounded in the child’s right relationship to her parents and in her sense of well-being.
+But for intentional, attachment-minded parents, discipline is grounded in the child’s right relationship to her parents and in her sense of well-being.

 Gentle discipline is founded on the following principles: